lakshusan/student-1/_posts/2024-04-16-datastruc-writeup.md

 Recipe for a cookie added into sandbox/oven

+If the recipe matches one listed in the backend 'bakings' database, then the baking function will go through and show you the baked good you made.

 <img src="https://cdn.discordapp.com/attachments/796087225535168512/1230885908270682202/image.png?ex=6627c3d5&is=66267255&hm=0b1f7b31e67103a74b597efbebf0b16a2f1c704de7ab74769c7168111fd60eae&">

 Results in oven shaking and "You made a cookie!"

+This particular recipe matched with that of a cookie, so the cookie will be added to the user's inventory.

 <img src="https://cdn.discordapp.com/attachments/796087225535168512/1230885958044356670/image.png?ex=6634f2e1&is=66227de1&hm=1a5d072819f0d53f83d776ce7f765d1ce0e3ef5e2d16f48017c4149b6667b25d&">